Michelle Tam’s recipes are often Asian- influenced, often California-inspired, and always popping with flavor.

 Michelle has a magical way of creating vibrant, health-conscious dishes that are packed with flavor explosions.

-I’ve always loved the sights and smells of the kitchen.
-My mother was (and is) an excellent cook, and as a kid, I was her little shadow as she prepared supper each night.
+My affinity for food started early.
+As far back as I can remember, I always loved the sights and smells of the kitchen.
+My mother was (and is) an excellent cook, and as a child, I was her little shadow as she prepared supper each night.
 From her, I gained a deep, abiding love for magically transforming pantry items into mouth-watering family meals.

 But I also had a long and torrid affair with chemically-enhanced, laboratory-concocted “foods” that continued into my college years.
-At Berkeley, I majored in Nutrition & Food Science because I wanted to become a flavor scientist and create lab-concocted “Frankenfoods” for a living.
+At Berkeley, I majored in Nutrition & Food Science because I aspired to become a flavor scientist and create lab-concocted “Frankenfoods” for a living.
 (Not kidding.)
-At the time, the faculty was packed with world-class biochemists and food researchers — all of whom were strong advocates of the low-fat dogma.
+At the time, the faculty was packed with world-class biochemists and food researchers—all of whom were strong advocates of the low-fat dogma.
 Like a sponge, I soaked it all in, and modified my diet accordingly.
 Steak and eggs were out; bagels and crackers were in.

 Somehow, through it all, my love of great food remained—and even blossomed.
 I met a boy in school (who later became my co-conspirator and husband), and together, we ate our way around the San Francisco Bay Area.
 We blew our student loan checks on lavish meals, but also sought out ethnic grub whenever we could, from fresh sashimi and Indian chaat to hearty burritos and Eritrean stews.
 I was in foodie heaven.